-The London Eye, located on the south bank of the River Thames in London, England is one of the tallest Ferris wheels in the world and one of the highest viewpoints open to the public in all of London.
-In 1999, at the time of its opening, the 443 foot tall Ferris wheel was the tallest in the world.
-Also known as the Millennium Wheel, the Ferris wheel is the most popular tourist attraction in the entirety of the United Kingdom that requires admission (if you don’t count the Underground, which we do).
+The Millennium Wheel, most commonly referred to by its common name, The London Eye, is located on the south bank of the River Thames in London, England and stands for all to see as one of the tallest Ferris wheels in the world.
+Providing one of the highest (and arguably one of the best) viewpoints open to the public of London, the 443 foot tall Ferris wheel was the tallest in the world when it opened in 1999.
+The London Eye has consistently been one of the most popular tourist attraction in the entirety of the United Kingdom that requires admission (if you don’t count the Underground, which we do).

 The wheel has 32 passenger capsules that are temperature controlled to insure that each passenger is able to enjoy the sites without suffering the often cold and raining weather that London is famous for.
 Each of the passenger capsules weighs more than ten tons and holds 25 people.
 The rotation of the wheel takes 30 minutes giving each passenger just under one minute at the very top of the rotation.